Dr. Obote College Boroboro: History

-According to the school webpage, DOCB was established in 1962 as Lira Junior Secondary School.
-That same year, it was combined with St Catherine Girls' School.
+According to the school webpage, DOC was established in 1962 as Lira Junior Secondary School.
+That same year, it was combined with St Katherine Girls' School.
 The first head teacher was Mrs. E.A.
 Angulo.
 Boroboro Senior Secondary School was established in 1964 and replaced Lira Junior Secondary School.
 Later in 1964, Boroboro Senior Secondary School was re-named Dr. Obote College Boroboro.
 The head teacher at that time was Edward Ejura.

 Alumni

 Prominent alumni of the school include: